archivesspace-labs/ArchivesSnake/README.md

         print(resource.title)
 ```

-Currently, the `ASpace` interface is effectively read-only.
+Currently, the `ASpace` interface is read-only.
 If you need to create or update records (or just do something that we haven't implemented yet), you'll have to drop down to the low-level interface.
-For convenience, the ASnakeClient used by an ASpace object is accessible using:
+For convenience, the `ASnakeClient` used by an `ASpace object` is accessible using:

 ``` python
 aspace.client.get('/repositories/2/resources/1')